-Budgeted cost: £ 5460
+Budgeted cost: £ 5350

 Activity Evidence that supports this approach Challenge number(s) addressed To improve the quality of education provided for all pupils through bespoke CPD and training; identified through monitoring, learning walks and Developmental Drop Ins.
-CPD on Rosenshine's Principles for Effective Teaching and Cognitive Science to support new staff to the school.
-Alan Peat sentences CPD CPD on cognitive science and Rosenshine's principles for new staff Team Teachers are effectively meeting the needs of PP pupils within all lessons.
-PP pupils are making progress to close the gap between PP and non PP. 2,3 teaching/support with implementing Rosenshine's principles effectively in all lessons.
-To improve the teaching of phonics to ensure all staff consistently and confidently teach phonics and can intervene to give additional support when required.
-Ensure new staff to school have good training and induction in using Little Wandle Scheme to teach phonics and reading.
-Phonics specialist TAs PP children will attain in line with their peers in phonics.
-2,3 trained to provide 'keep up' interventions. £500 To improve the teaching of reading, writing and maths across the school through CPD, resources and monitoring.
-Teaching assistants to join BBO Maths Hub course to develop understanding of Mastery maths.
-KS1 teachers to have access to mastery resources through BBO Maths Hub.
-Sustaining Mastery Maths programme through BBO Maths Hub Subscription to Planpanion to support teaching in small steps in maths.£500 Write like a Genius books purchased for all KS2 classes. £150 PP pupils will attain in-line with their peers in reading, writing and maths 2,3 Total: £650 To embed new Feedback policy to ensure high quality feedback equates to accelerated progress for all pupils.
-CPD to ensure new staff are supported in implementing feedback policy and offering high quality feedback live in lessons as well as identifying pupils within a lesson who require swift intervention to ensure they keep up with their peers. £150 1.
-Providing feedback is well- evidenced and has a high impact on learning outcomes.
+Teachers are effectively meeting the needs of PP pupils within all lessons.
+PP pupils are making progress to close the gap between PP and non PP. 2,3 To improve the teaching of phonics to ensure all staff consistently and confidently teach phonics and can intervene to give additional support when required. £500 PP children will attain in line with their peers in phonics.
+2,3 To improve the teaching of reading, writing and maths across the school through CPD, resources and monitoring £900 PP pupils will attain in-line with their peers in reading, writing and maths 2,3 To embed new Feedback policy to ensure high quality feedback equates to accelerated progress for all pupils. £200 1.
+Providing feedback is a well-evidenced and has a high impact on learning outcomes.
 Effective feedback tends to focus on the task, subject and self-regulation strategies: it provides specific information on how to improve.
 2. Feedback can be effective during, immediately after and some time after 2,3 learning.
 Feedback policies should not over specify the frequency of feedback 3.
 Feedback can come from a variety of sources - studies have shown positive effects of feedback from teachers and peers.
 Feedback delivered by digital technology also has positive effects (albeit slightly lower than the overall average).
 4. Different methods of feedback delivery can be effective and feedback should not be limited exclusively to written marking.
 Studies of verbal feedback show slightly higher impacts overall (+7 months).
 Written marking may play one part of an effective feedback strategy - but it is crucial to monitor impacts on staff workload.
 5. It is important to give feedback when things are correct - not just when they are incorrect.
 High-quality feedback may focus on a task, subject, and self-regulation strategies.
-PIXL approach to diagnostic assessments to allow teachers to plan targeted small group 'therapies' to plug gaps in knowledge. (subscription to PIXL) £3000 CPD to develop new teachers' understanding of using PiXL to diagnose gaps and plan precision teaching to plug gaps.
+PIXL approach to diagnostic assessments to allow teachers to plan targeted small group 'therapies' to plug gaps in knowledge.
 EEF 1.
 Small group tuition has an average impact of four months' additional progress over the course of a year.
 2. Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
-Diagnostic assessment can be used to assess the best way to target support 2,3 Induction of new RSL to ensure gaps in learning are diagnosed and teaching planned accordingly.
-TA's trained in using PIXL to use appropriate 'therapies' to support pupils in plugging gaps in learning in reading, writing and maths. £1000
+Diagnostic assessment can be used to assess the best way to target support 2,3